markwragg/markwragg.github.io/drafts/stop-downloading-my-code.md

 The version in the PowerShell Gallery (and on GitHub) is just a basic framework that you need to extend with whatever functionality you want the Bot to do.
 At the company I was working for at the time our internal version of it had lots of additional functionality so you could use to query for assets / tickets / changes etc (as mentioned above) and it would then make calls to other systems to retrieve that data.

-**Should you still use it?** Maybe.
+**Should you use it?** Maybe.
 If you'd rather build something up yourself, I think its still a good starting point, although I am also not a big Slack user these days so I don't know entirely if it's still compatible with the API.
 There is a more featured alternative I can recommend though (that I suspect is also more up to date) and easier to customise/extend with additonal functionality: [PoshBot](https://github.com/poshbotio/PoshBot) by [Brandon Olin](https://github.com/devblackops).

 ### CurrencyConverter